 National Republic Day ITALY When in Rome….toss that coin at the Trevi ✨ ✨ Today is National Republic Day here in Italy.
 It is a national holiday as well.
-It is the day Italy ended monarchy and became a Democratic … Continue reading
+It is the day Italy ended monarchy and became … Continue reading

 One of our stops today was at Giuditta Brozzetti Museum.
 Old Franciscan church converted to a workshop – when in Perugia I would recommend that you visit and experience a true craftsmanship.
 Each piece is so unique and special because … Continue reading